foundry-rs/starknet-foundry/docs/src/starknet/deploy.md

 ### Deploying contract by name

 	A contract can also be deployed by specifying its name as a `--contract-name` argument, instead of a class hash.
-The contract is going to be automatically declared if it hasn't been yet.

 ```shell
 $ sncast deploy \